No spike in cases of graft during pandemic: CPIB

 "An animated educational series targeting lower primary and pre-school children is being developed," said the bureau on its ongoing partnership with NYP.

-- Those with information on corruption cases can contact CPIB anonymously by writing to the CPIB Headquarters at 2 Lengkok Bahru, calling 1800-376-0000, lodging an e-complaint via the CPIB website, or e-mailing report@cpib.gov.sg
+Those with information on corruption cases can contact CPIB anonymously by writing to CPIB Headquarters at 2 Lengkok Bahru, by calling 1800-376-0000, by lodging an e-complaint at this website, or e-mailing report@cpib.gov.sg